Coding with Shards¶

 .

-When using shards for a parameter (e.g., Action
+When using groups of shards for a parameters (e.g., Action

 To find out more about the input/output/parameter of a shard, you can search for the shard in the search bar above and check out its documentation page.